teo003/teo003.github.io/README.md

 ---

-## 📝 License
-This project is open source and available under the GPL-3.0 License.

----

 ## 🙌 Acknowledgments
 Thanks to:
 - GitHub Pages

+---

+## 📝 License
+This project is licensed under the [GNU General Public License v3.0](LICENSE.md) Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details.